 Tracking MPA-GL Requirements

-Students can use the Degree Audit Report (DAR) in Stellic to track their academic progress.
+Students use Stellic to track and monitor their academic and degree progress.